What Are My Healthcare Rights?

 The Health Insurance Portability and Accountability Act (HIPAA) protects patients’ privacy when it comes to certain health information, including information related to a person’s transgender status and transition.
 It also gives patients the right to access, inspect, and copy their protected health information held by hospitals, clinics, and health plans.

 State and local nondiscrimination laws prohibit health care discrimination against transgender people in many circumstances.
 A large number of states also have explicit policies that prohibit anti-transgender discrimination in private insurance and Medicaid, like exclusions of transition-related care.
-Find out more about state health insurance policies here.
+You can find a list of state policies that prohibit transgender discrimination in insurance at our Health Care Action Center.

 Medicare and Medicaid regulations protect the right of hospital patients to choose their own visitors and medical decision-makers regardless of their legal relationship to the patient.
 This means that hospitals cannot discriminate against LGBT people or their families in visitation and in recognizing a patient’s designated decision-maker.